Blaž Rola

-Blaž Rola (born 5 October 1990) is a inactive Slovenian tennis player.
+Blaž Rola (born 5 October 1990) is a Slovenian former tennis player.
 His highest career ranking is No. 78 in singles and No. 186 in doubles.
-In his career, he has won one ATP 250 series doubles title, nine singles and six doubles ITF Futures tournaments and five ATP Challenger in singles and eight in doubles.
-He represents Slovenia on the Slovenia Davis Cup team.
+In his career, he has won one ATP doubles title, nine singles and six doubles ITF Futures and five ATP Challengers in singles and eight in doubles.
+He represented Slovenia on the Slovenia Davis Cup team.

+Personal life

+Rola was born in Ptuj, the oldest Slovenian town.

+Career

 At the 2013 Mediterranean Games in Mersin, Turkey, he won gold in singles and doubles.

-Biography

-Rola was born in Ptuj, the oldest Slovenian town.

 At the 2014 Aegon Championships, London, and the 2014 Aegon International, Eastbourne, Rola lost in the first round on both occasions.
 He played in the main draw of 2014 Wimbledon Championships for the first time in his career and lost 1–6, 1–6, 0–6 in the second round against Andy Murray.

-At the 2021 Split Open, Rola defeated Kavčič to win his fifth Challenger singles title.
+At the 2021 Split Open, Rola defeated Blaž Kavčič to win his fifth Challenger singles title.

+In July 2023, Rola won his first title at the ATP 250 2023 Croatia Open Umag with Nino Serdarušić, the team having received its wildcard just before the draw was made.